victor-gp/cmd-help-sublime-syntax/docs/Principles.md

 Command help messages don't conform to a language, not even a markup one.
 There's no point in following conventions designed for those languages.

-This is a syntax made with `bat` in mind, and **we assign our scopes to _overfit_ the ones targeted by the themes included in `bat`.**
+This is a syntax made with `bat` in mind, and we assign our scopes to _overfit_ the themes included with `bat`.

-Because syntax themes target some scopes and ignore some others (leave them with the default foreground color), the syntax assigns multiple scopes to every token class.
+Because syntax themes target some scopes and ignore some others (leaving them with the default foreground color), the syntax assigns multiple scopes to every token class.

 For instance: